 Brazil is the largest country in Latin America and borders every single country on the continent except Chile and Ecuador.
 It’s also the fifth largest country in the world.

-Brazil was conquered by Portuguese explorers lead by Pedro Álvares Cabral in the 15th and 16th century.
+Brazil was conquered by Portuguese explorers lead by Pedro Álvares Cabral in the 15th and 16th centuries.

 In the 20th century, Brazil experienced huge waves of immigration.
 As a result, Brazil is many ways like America, a melting pot of different nationalities.

-Lots of the Brazilians have Portuguese, Italian, German, and even Ukrainian ancestry.
+Lots of Brazilians have Portuguese, Italian, German, and even Ukrainian ancestry.

 The official language in Brazil is Portuguese—not Spanish, as everyone mistakenly thinks.
 Portuguese and Spanish are about 90% similar, so if you speak Spanish, you should be able to pick up Portuguese fairly quickly.

 When I arrived, I only knew one word in Portuguese.
 Fortunately, I had already spoken pretty fluent Spanish.

 It took me about 3 months to get fairly decent at Portuguese and another 3 months to become fairly fluent.
 After a year or so, I was able to converse with everyone and speak pretty decently.
 I didn’t have any problems understanding anything and even watched television shows with problems.